ryyppy/rescript-promise/README.md

 # rescript-promise

 This is a proposal for a better ReScript promise binding which aims to be as close to JS workflows as possible.
-It will be part of the official ReScript compiler, if it proofs itself to be successful.
+It will be part of the official ReScript compiler (aka. replacing the old `Js.Promise`), if it proofs itself to be successful.

 > See the [PROPOSAL.md](./PROPOSAL.md) for the rationale and design decisions.